Ken104-web/Ken104-web/README.md

 - ❓ Ask me about anything related to javascript languages, libraries and frameworks such as reactjs and Nextjs, Python, Sql and Flask technologies.

-- 🌱 I’m currently learning Nexjs and Graphql
+- 🌱 I’m currently learning Nexjs,Graphql and neovim

 <br/>